One of the latest developments in refractive surgery is wavefront

 because they do not fall into the parameters which the FDA

-advance and the bottom line is that it is the best we have
+advance and the bottom line is that it is the best refractive procedure

 to offer to date.
-If cost is not a huge issue for you, and
+If cost is not an issue for you, then it is definitely

 a great procedure.